Thomas Burberry: Retirement and death

-Burberry retired to Abbot's Court near Weymouth, Dorset in 1917.
+Burberry retired to Abbot's Court near Weymouth, Dorset, in 1917.
 He used his excess time to focus on religious and humanitarian beliefs.
 He focused on healthy living, which influenced him throughout his career by making clothes for soldiers and sportsman.
-He was a teetotaler and campaigned against tobacco smoking.
+He was a teetotaller and campaigned against tobacco smoking.
 He was also a devout Baptist who liked to hold prayer meetings every morning.

-After witnessing the transition of his company from a small store to a public company, Burberry, in 1920, Thomas Burberry peacefully died at his home at Hook near Basingstoke in 1926, aged 90, of unspecified causes.
+After witnessing the transition of his company from a small store to a public company, Burberry, in 1920, Thomas Burberry peacefully died at his home at Hook near Basingstoke in 1926, aged 90.

 Family

 He married twice, first to Catherine Hannah Newman and second to Mary Marshall.
 He had two sons and four daughters by his first marriage.

 Portrayal in film

 On 1 November 2016, Burberry released The Tale of Thomas Burberry, a short film inspired by Thomas Burberry’s life and achievements, reimagining key events from the brand’s history.
 Filmed in the style of a cinematic trailer by Academy Award-winning director Asif Kapadia and written by Academy Award-nominee Matt Charman, it starred actor Domhnall Gleeson as Thomas Burberry.